| |

 -- either because of problems in the relationship such as

-domestic violence or substance abuse, or because a spouse
+violence or substance abuse, or because one party

 is unwilling to mediate.